laconc/cloud-secrets-operator/README.md

 # cloud-secrets-operator

 **_Note: This project is under active development.
-Interfaces, features, and behavior may change frequently.
-Not all functionality is currently implemented._**
+Features and behavior may change frequently.
+Not all functionality has been implemented._**

 ## Overview